-EXPLANATION - Matter in italics is new; matter in brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in italics is new; matter in brackets |omitted material| is material to be omitted.

-AUTHORITY: § 1, NRS 116.31031, as amended by section 2 of Senate Bill No. 72, chapter 157, Statutes of Nevada 2021, at page 711; §§ 2-5 and 14, NRS 116.615; § 6, NRS 116.31151 and 116.615; §§ 7-9, NRS 116.31152 and 116.615; § 10, NRS 116.31155; §§ 11 and 12, NRS 116.31142, 116.31144 and 116.615; § 13, NRS 116.310313 and 116.615; §§ 15, 16 and 25, NRS 116A.200; §§ 17-19, NRS 116A.200 and 116A.410; §§ 20 and 21, NRS 116A.200 and 116A.400; §§ 22 and 23, NRS 116.615, 116.665, 116A.200 and 116A.410; § 24, NRS 116A.200, 116A.400 and 116A.410; § 26, NRS 116A.200 and 116A.430; §§ 27, 28 and 31, NRS 116B.805; §§ 29 and 30, NRS 116B.580, 116B.585 and 116B.805; § 32, NRS 116B.760 and 116B.805; § 33, NRS 116.615, 116A.200 and 116B.805.
+AUTHORITY: §§ 1-5 and 13, NRS 116.615; § 6, NRS 116.31151 and 116.615; §§ 7-9, NRS 116.31152 and 116.615; § 10, NRS 116.31155; § 11, NRS 116.31142, 116.31144 and 116.615; § 12, NRS 116.310313 and 116.615; §§ 14, 15 and 24, NRS 116A.200; §§ 16-18, NRS 116A.200 and 116A.410; §§ 19 and 20, NRS 116A.200 and 116A.400; §§ 21 and 22, NRS 116.615, 116.665, 116A.200 and 116A.410; § 23, NRS 116A.200, 116A.400 and 116A.410; § 25, NRS 116A.200 and 116A.430; §§ 26, 27 and 29, NRS 116B.805; § 28, NRS 116B.580, 116B.585 and 116B.805; § 30, NRS 116B.760 and 116B.805; § 31, NRS 116.615, 116A.200 and 116A.200 and 116B.805.

-A REGULATION relating to common-interest ownership; establishing provisions relating to certain violations of the provisions of the governing documents of a unit-owners' association of a common-interest community; requiring the executive boards of unitowners' associations of common-interest communities to provide certain additional information to the Real Estate Division of the Department of Business and Industry; authorizing the Commission for Common-Interest Communities and Condominium Hotels to consider certain additional acts by a member of the executive board of a unitowners' association of a common-interest community to determine whether the member has performed his or her duties; establishing provisions concerning the standards and format to be followed in preparing and presenting the financial statements of unit-owners' associations of common-interest communities, unit-owners' associations for condominium hotels and hotel unit owners; revising provisions relating to reserve funds required to be established by a unit-owners' association of a commoninterest community for certain purposes and studies relating to such reserve funds; removing certain obsolete provisions relating to the payment of certain fees to the Real Estate Administrator by certain unit-owners' associations of common-interest communities; establishing requirements concerning audited financial statements of unit-owners' associations of common-interest communities and unit-owners' associations for condominium hotels; increasing the maximum amount of certain fees that a unit-owners' association of a common-interest community is authorized to charge a unit's owner in connection with a notice of delinquent assessment; revising the circumstances in which the Division is able to investigate and audit all financial accounts related to a unit-owners' association of a common-interest community; revising provisions relating to certificates and temporary certificates for the management of a common-interest community; revising certain requirements concerning provisional community managers and supervising community managers; establishing provisions relating to the request and approval of distance education courses which fulfill the educational requirements for an original certificate for the management of a common-interest community; prohibiting a person from taking a course for credit to meet the requirements for continuing education more than once during a renewal period; revising the information sent to a community manager and the executive board of a unit-owners' association of a common-interest community concerning a complaint against the community manager; revising the educational requirements for registration as a reserve study specialist; revising the maximum authorized fees that hotel unit owners may charge for preparing or expediting the preparation of certain certificates; repealing provisions relating to similar fees charged by a unit-owners' association of a common-interest community; repealing certain duplicative definitions and obsolete provisions; and providing other matters properly relating thereto.
+A REGULATION relating to common-interest ownership; revising the name of and certain information for obtaining a copy of certain publications that are adopted by reference; requiring the executive boards of unit-owners' associations of common-interest communities to provide certain additional information to the Real Estate Division of the Department of Business and Industry; authorizing the Commission for Common-Interest Communities and Condominium Hotels to consider certain additional acts by a member of the executive board of a unit-owners' association of a common-interest community to determine whether the member has performed his or her duties; revising provisions relating to reserve funds required to be established by a unit-owners' association of a common-interest community for certain purposes and studies relating to such reserve funds; removing certain obsolete provisions relating to the payment of certain fees to the Real Estate Administrator by certain unit-owners' associations of common-interest communities; establishing requirements concerning audited financial statements of unit-owners' associations of common-interest communities and unitowners' associations for condominium hotels; increasing the maximum amount of certain fees that a unit-owners' association of a common-interest community is authorized to charge a unit's owner in connection with a notice of delinquent assessment; revising the circumstances in which the Division is able to investigate and audit all financial accounts related to a unit-owners' association of a common-interest community; revising provisions relating to certificates and temporary certificates for the management of a common-interest community; revising certain requirements concerning provisional community managers and supervising community managers; establishing provisions relating to the request and approval of distance education courses which fulfill the educational requirements for an original certificate for the management of a common-interest community; prohibiting a person from taking a course for credit to meet the requirements for continuing education more than once during a renewal period; revising the information sent to a community manager and the executive board of a unit-owners' association of a common-interest community concerning a complaint against the community manager; revising the educational requirements for registration as a reserve study specialist; revising the maximum authorized fees that hotel unit owners may charge for preparing or expediting the preparation of a common-interest community; repealing certain duplicative definitions and obsolete provisions; and providing other matters properly relating thereto.